Esports Overwatch League heads to hipster Brooklyn for its finals

 Heading from sunny Burbank, Calif. to the hipster heartland of Brooklyn conjures up echoes of the famed Dodger franchise move (in reverse) while tapping into one of the few other markets in the U.S. that might rival LA for esports popularity.

-When the Overwatch regular season ends on Sunday, June 17, six teams will face off in the league’s first post-season playoffs.
-Those games are set to begin July 11 and will take place in Burbank at the company’s “Blizzard Arena Los Angeles”.
+When the Overwatch regular season ends on Sunday, June 17th, six teams will face off in the league’s first post-season playoffs.
+Those games are set to begin July 11th and will take place in Burbank at the company’s “Blizzard Arena Los Angeles.”

 “The Overwatch League Grand Finals will be an epic experience for fans and viewers,” said Overwatch League commissioner Nate Nanzer in a statement.
 “We want this to be the pinnacle of esports, and holding it at a world-class venue like Barclays Center, in a global capital like New York, will help us celebrate not only the league’s two best teams, but the fans, partners, and players who have joined us on this incredible journey.”

-Overwatch is taking a geographic approach to its franchises with teams sponsored by cities in the U.S. and major esports hubs around the world like London, Shanghai, and Seoul.
+Overwatch is taking a geographic approach to its franchises with teams sponsored by cities in the U.S. and major esports hubs around the world like London, Shanghai and Seoul.

 Eventually the league is looking to set up stadiums in locations outside of Burbank.
 With league play requiring teams to travel — like a traditional sports league.